MacLemon/CongressChecklist/README.md

     - m/m
     - f/f
 - RJ11 to connect to an analog modem or DSL line
-- TAE to RJ11 adapter or cable to connect to a phone network outlet (There are different TAE plugs for Germany and Austria which are not interchangable)
+- TAE to RJ11 adapter or cable to connect to a phone network outlet (There are different TAE plugs for Germany and Austria which are not interchangeable)
 - SATA, eSATA cables
 - Your trusty VT100